Capacities logoCapacities

 Ideal use cases:

-- •Anyone focused on capacities workflows
+• Anyone focused on pkm workflows

 Best for: Fabric AI